Free 60-Minute Risk List Session

 Only 14% of strict Waterfall projects finish without major issues (Forbes).

-Agile projects succeed up to three times more often (Full Scale).
+Agile projects succeed up to 3 times more often (Full Scale).

 "Every productivity framework turns into waterfall when its principles are ignored."